djimenezsanchez/NaroNet/README.md

 | ... | ... | ... |

 ## Preparing parameter configuration
-In the following sections (i.e., preprocessing, PCL, NaroNet, BioInsights) several parameters are defined and required to be set.
-Each parameter will be explained in each section, however all of them should be specified in the file named 'DatasetParameters.py', which is located in the folder 'NaroNet/src/utils'.
-Change it to your own configuration, where 'DATASET_DATA_DIR' is the name of the folder where the image data is stored.
-Use other examples as template.
+In the following sections (i.e., preprocessing, PCL, NaroNet, BioInsights) several parameters are required to be set.
+Although parameters will be explained in each section, all of them should be specified in the file named 'DatasetParameters.py', which is located in the folder 'NaroNet/src/utils'.
+Change it to your own configuration, where 'DATASET_DATA_DIR' is your target folder.
+Use examples as template:
 ```python
 def parameters(path, debug):
     if 'DATASET_DATA_DIR' in path: